theoremreach/slate/source/index.md

 Once a quota is filled it will automatically inactivate.
 If all the quotas are filled it will automatically change the campaign to "Completed".

-To change a quota to inactive via the API just the total_completes value to 0.
-If you want to open a quota back up and have already filled it, set the total_completes value to a number higher than the remaining_completes count.
+To change a quota to inactive via the API just the target_completes value to 0.
+If you want to open a quota back up and have already filled it, set the target_completes value to a number higher than the remaining_completes count.
 If the campaign is Completed you will need to re-enable the campaign.
 (Set to "In Progress")

 ## Launch the Campaign